SwissDataScienceCenter/renku/docs/tutorials/first_steps/02_add_data.rst

 Add data to your project
 ------------------------

-In the JupyterLab interface, we can see that a few files already exist.
+In the JupyterLab interface or RStudio files panel, we can see that a few files already exist.
 Let's start by adding data using the `Renku CLI <https://renku-python.readthedocs.io/en/latest/commands.html>`__.

-From JupyterLab, start a terminal by clicking the **Terminal** icon (1) on the bottom right of the **Launcher** page.
+For JupyterLab, start a terminal by clicking the **Terminal** icon (1) on the bottom right of the **Launcher** page.

 .. image:: ../../_static/images/jupyterlab-open-terminal.png